-The Top 5 Xmas Energy Suckers
+The Top 5 Christmas Energy Suckers

 #1 Spending too much money that you just don’t have

 It’s wonderful to gift people and show how much you love them.
-But doing this at the expense of your bank account and then creating big time financial stress is counter-productive to the joy we can have at Xmas.
+But doing this at the expense of your bank account and then creating big-time financial stress is counter-productive to the joy we can have at Xmas.
 If you over-give financially, it’s usually a sign that you are compensating for something.

-CTA (call to action): If your budget is a little tight or even if it’s not – try making some gifts and getting creative.
+Call To Action: If your budget is a little tight or even if it’s not – try making some gifts and getting creative.
 Or perhaps, give the present more thought and make it really count.
 I remember one of the best presents I received was a little tiny note-pad with a horse on it because a friend of mine knows how much I love horses.

 Mindset shift – THOUGHTFULNESS RULES OVER MONEY

-CTA: Think about any challenging people or relatives you will face at Xmas.
+CTA: Think about any challenging people or relatives you will face at Christmas.
 Find ONE thing you have in common or enjoy doing and create a vibrant conversation around that.
 If it is possible, perhaps even do that common thing together – such as gardening, cooking, discussing a great book, listening to music and so forth.
 Alternatively – be radical and make plans to escape to an exotic location and put yourself first at Xmas.
 Nobody can argue with a good old fashioned getaway and break the negative bond that might be playing out at Xmas gatherings.

-#3 Feeling lonely at Xmas
+#3 Feeling lonely at Christmas

 Of course, it might be the opposite for you.
 Perhaps your family all live in another country and you are the dare-devil that left the mother country to pave your own destiny?
 And hence now you are one of the large numbers of ex-pat orphans floating around?
-Maybe you have experienced a breakup- recently or your family is split and your Xmas day is feeling pretty glum.
-Loneliness is a common challenge at Xmas time.
+Maybe you have experienced a breakup- recently or your family is split and your Christmas day is feeling pretty glum.
+Loneliness is a common challenge at Christmas time.

-CTA: If you are the orphan – put the hint out there to join someone else’s party – a friend or colleagues.
+CTA: If you are the orphan, put the hint out there to join someone else’s party, a friend or colleagues.
 If you have a big family and are sorted – start to feel compassionate to those in need and reach out to people you know who need to be invited to your place.
 My sister is the master at this – she makes all of her friends who are alone feel super welcome and that is indeed a true gift.

 Mindset shift – FIND A TRIBE TO HANG WITH